Lajos Petri: List of sculptures

 The list below is based on the translation of the booklet Petri Lajos szobrászművész gyűjteményes kiállítása published by the Nemzeti Szalon in 1960 (p.
 15–18).
 The booklet was published for the exhibition of Lajos Petri at the Műcsarnok in Budapest in 1960.
-The numbers are identical with the numbers in the booklet; however, not each and every statue and portrait of Petri are indicated.
-E.g. Petri's Monument to the 2nd Regiment of the Transylvanian Hussars is referred to on page 10–11, yet it is not listed later among the 147 statues and portraits.
+The numbers are identical with the numbers in the booklet; however, not each and every statue and portrait of Petri is indicated.
+E.g. Petri's Monument to the 2nd Regiment of the Transylvanian Hussars is referred to on pages 10–11, yet it is not listed later among the 147 statues and portraits.